johnstray/gs-plugin-UserManagement/CONTRIBUTING.md

 # Contributing Guidelines

-Everyone is welcome to make suggestions o how thisi plugin can be improved.
+Everyone is welcome to make suggestions o how this or plugin or theme can be improved.
 You can do this by either submitting an issue to report a bug or discuss a feature, or a pull-request to fix a bug or add a feature.

 ### Did you find a bug or other issue?
-- Ensure the bug or issue was not already reported by searching on the GitHub repository under [issues](https://github.com/johnstray/gs-users/issues).
+- Ensure the bug or issue was not already reported by searching on the GitHub repository under issues.
-- If your unable to find an issue addressing the problem, [open a new one](https://github.com/johnstray/gs-users/issues/new).
+- If your unable to find an issue addressing the problem, open a new one.
 Be sure to include a title and clear description, plus as much relevant information as possible.
 - Use the [xdebug](https://xdebug.org/) extension for PHP if possible an provide the stack trace with the issue.
 - For more detailed information about submitting a bug report or creating an issue, view the Reporting Guidelines below.